rosswintle/microblog-tools/readme.txt

 No one has asked me any question yet.

 == Changelog ==

+= 0.1.3 =
+* Improvements to Dashboard widget.
+In particular, it now published rather than saving a draft.

 = 0.1.2 =
 * Add a WordPress Dashboard widget for quick posting